Si Una Vez: Chart performance

-Year-end charts

 Play-N-Skillz version

 Hip-hop production duo Play-N-Skillz produced a cover of the song, featuring Frankie J, Leslie Grace and Wisin.
 Spanglish and English versions of the song, with Becky G and Kap G in place of Grace and Wisin, were released on February and March 2017 and are included in the soundtrack of the 2017 video game Tom Clancy's Ghost Recon Wildlands.
 The track has gone on to peak at number one on the US Billboard Latin Rhythm Digital Song Sales and number two on the US Billboard Latin Digital Song Sales.